Unzip Android Tutorial for C# Developers

 Here's a general guide using the Google Files app:

-Check on Delete zip file if you want to delete the zip file.
-Tap on the Done Button.
+Check the option to delete the zip file if you want to remove the source file after extraction.
+Tap on the Done button.

 If you receive a zip file as an email attachment, you can often unzip it directly from your email app.
 Here's a step-by-step guide using Gmail as an example: